+Sec.
+1. (a) A permanent Commission, consisting of no fewer than eight persons, appointed by the Bishop, subject to confirmation by the Convention, shall advise and assist the Bishop in the implementation of Title III of the Canons of the Episcopal Church. and in guiding persons engaged in a process of ministry discernment to determine appropriate avenues for the expression of, and support of, their ministries, either lay or ordained.

+(b) All members of the Commission shall serve three year terms.
+The Commission consists of persons assigned by the Bishop who shall affirm and develop the ministry of all the baptized.
+The Commission shall assist the Bishop in providing regular opportunities for discernment for the whole church; the development and support of lay ministries; in matters pertaining to the selection, examination, education, training, pastoral care, and continuing formation of Postulants and Candidates for Holy Orders, including conducting canonical examinations as necessary, interviewing each Candidate before ordination to the Diaconate, and at its discretion, before ordination to the Priesthood, to ascertain the Candidate's readiness for such ordination; and reporting in writing its recommendation to the Bishop and the Standing Committee according to the Policies and Procedures of the Commission and the Canons of the Episcopal Church.

 - Sec.
-1. (a) A permanent Commission, consisting of no fewer than eight persons, appointed by the Bishop, subject to confirmation by the Convention, shall advise and assist the Bishop in the implementation of Title III of the Canons of the Episcopal Church. and in guiding persons engaged in a process of ministry discernment to determine appropriate avenues for the expression of, and support of, their ministries, either lay or ordained. - (b) All members of the Commission shall serve three year terms.
-The Commission consists of persons assigned by the Bishop who shall affirm and develop the ministry of all the baptized.
-The Commission shall assist the Bishop in providing regular opportunities for discernment for the whole church; the development and support of lay ministries; in matters pertaining to the selection, examination, education, training, pastoral care, and continuing formation of Postulants and Candidates for Holy Orders, including conducting canonical examinations as necessary, interviewing each Candidate before ordination to the Diaconate, and at its discretion, before ordination to the Priesthood, to ascertain the Candidate's readiness for such ordination; and reporting in writing its recommendation to the Bishop and the Standing Committee according to the Policies and Procedures of the Commission and the Canons of the Episcopal Church. - Sec.
 2. (a) All members of the Commission shall serve three year terms on The Committee for Baptismal Ministry Development (COMB) and/or The Committee for Ordained Ministry Development (COMO).
 Commission representation, lay and ordained, and terms of services are outlined in the Policies and Procedures of the Commission on Ministry.
-The entire Commission should meet regularly. - (b) The Committee for Baptismal Ministry Development consist of persons assigned by the Bishop shall affirm and develop the ministry of all the baptized according to the Policies and Procedures of the Commission. - (c) The Committee for Ordained Ministry Development, consisting of persons designated by the Bishop, shall assist the Bishop in matters pertaining to the selection, examination, education, training, pastoral care, and continuing development of Postulants and Candidates for Holy Orders, including conducting canonical examinations as necessary, interviewing each Candidate before ordination to the Diaconate, and at its discretion, before ordination to the Priesthood, to ascertain the Candidate's readiness for such ordination; and reporting in writing its recommendation to the Bishop and the Standing Committee according to the Policies and Procedures of the Commission. - Sec.
-3. The Commission shall establish Policies and Procedures for its organization and governance subject to approval of the Bishop. - Sec.
-4. Subject to the Canons of The Episcopal Church and of this Diocese, Committees of this Commission shall have authority to appoint such sub-committees from and beyond its membership as they may find necessary.
+The entire Commission should meet regularly. - 23 (b) The Committee for Baptismal Ministry Development consist of persons assigned by the 24 Bishop shall affirm and develop the ministry of all the baptized according to the Policies and 25 Procedures of the Commission. - (c) The Committee for Ordained Ministry Development, consisting of persons designated by the Bishop, shall assist the Bishop in matters pertaining to the selection, examination, education, training, pastoral care, and continuing development of Postulants and Candidates for Holy Orders, including conducting canonical examinations as necessary, interviewing each Candidate before ordination to the Diaconate, and at its discretion, before ordination to the - Priesthood, to ascertain the Candidate's readiness for such ordination; and reporting in writing its recommendation to the Bishop and the Standing Committee according to the Policies and - 33 Procedures of the Commission. - Sec.
+2. The Commission shall establish Policies and Procedures for its organization and - 35 governance subject to approval of the Bishop.
+Commission representation, lay and ordained, - and terms of services shall be outlined in the Policies and Procedures.

+- 37 Sec.
+3. Subject to the Canons of The Episcopal Church and of this Diocese, Committees of this - 38 Commission shall have authority to appoint such sub-committees from and beyond its - 39 membership as they may find necessary.

-Sec.
-5. The Commission shall make a written report to the annual Convention.
-This report will include reports from both committees of the Commission.
+- 41 Sec.
+4. The Commission shall make a written report to the annual Convention.
+This report will - 42 include reports from both committees of the Commission.